renato0307/learning-go/it1-lib-start-the-project.md

 Replace the `renato0307` part by the correct value for you.
 This should be the value of a GitHub repository where you will store the project.

+The `go mod init` command initializes and writes a new `go.mod` file in the current directory, in effect creating a new module rooted at the current directory.

+The `go.mod` file describes the module’s properties, including its dependencies on other modules and on versions of Go.

 Next, open vscode by typing:

 ```sh